 While it was still warm, Susan worked her magic, piping the icing onto the bread.

-All I can say is OMG, is this good!
+All I can say is OMG, is this Cinnamon Snowflake Bread is good!
 Yum!

 If you liked this then you should check out my Braided Cinnamon Bread Wreath.